TsukiZombina/cookiecutter-sphinx/README.md

 A minimal Cookiecutter Sphinx project

-To change language, change `language = es` in conf.py.
+To change language, change `language = es` in conf.py, also, don't forget to change Author.

 Project Organization
 --------------------